JP4441/applied4-app-p2/README.md

 <a href="https://github.com/JP4441/applied4-app-p2/issues">Report Bug</a>
 </div>

 <h4>Thank you for taking the time to look at my project!
 Keeping track of jobs applied, persons of interest contacted, and company specifics can be tricky.
-This app was created with career search best practices in mind with hopes to help fellow students maximize their chances of landing that dream job.<h4>
+This app was created with career search best practices in mind and hopes to help fellow students maximize their chances of landing that dream job.<h4>

 # Details: